renatols-jf/spboot-chassi/README.md

         2. [IgnoringCypher](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/context/data/cypher/IgnoringCypher.java)
           which will completely ignore that field.

 Fields added via `attach` will **NOT** be exported in their own fields.
-Intead, they will be groupped in a field called `context`.
+Instead, they will be grouped in a field called `context`.
 A future release will provide a configuration to change this behavior.
 ```
         Context.forRequest().withRequestContextEntry("fixedField", "Present in all messages!")